How to Get Perfect Calligraphy Strokes in Procreate

 If you find yourself struggling to create smooth, elegant thick and thin strokes in your iPad calligraphy, remember three things:

-Write extremely slowly, taking care with every pressure increase and decrease, especially around curves.
+3. Write extremely slowly, taking care with every pressure increase and decrease, especially around curves.

 Practice with intention.

-So now that you understand the technique and considerations for smooth up- and downstrokes, how do you go about practicing?
-Well, I have tried to make this very easy and free for my subscribers.
-I offer a lot of free, downloadable Procreate practice files that allow you to trace my calligraphy.
+Now that you understand the techniques and considerations for smooth upstrokes and downstrokes, how do you go about practicing?
+I’ve tried to make this easy and free for my subscribers.

 Remember, practicing stroke thickness is as important as the letter shape itself!

-Here you can see me tracing one of my letter exemplar practice sheets – Whimsy Script – using care to emulate the width of each stroke just as much as the shape of the letter itself.
+Here you can see me tracing one of my free letter exemplar practice sheets—“Whimsy Script”—using care to emulate the width of each stroke just as much as the shape of the letter itself.

 Resources

-Procreate tools used in the video:
+Procreate brushes used in this tutorial:

-from my Calligraphy Nibs Procreate Brush Pack
+Fine Point Calligraphy Pen – Smooth from my Calligraphy Nibs Procreate Brush Pack

-Free Flourishing Brush & Practice Sheets
+Free Flourishing Brush & Practice Sheets from Molly’s Lettering Toolkit

 Zebra G Calligraphy nib